porodem/amzzoo/README.md

 13. fix exp on trying dig without stamina
 14. travel only on button click not writing location name
 15. Add activity to cut bushes and leafs in zoo, to protect animals from leaving over fence, or obscure view that downgrade profit
+16. think about space that bones consume in zoo
+17. don't increase health of mamooth on antibiotick buff